MSharvani/Modi/README.md

 # Modi

-About the ban of Rs.1000/- and Rs.500/- all around the country.
+There came new Rs.2000/- and Rs.500/- notes through out the country.

+Ab ki baar Modi sarkar..Just kiddin!